nus-cs2103-AY2324S1/ip/docs/README.md

 Expected outcome:

-Duke will display the available commands.
+Emergency Meeting will display the available commands.

 ```
 Here are the available commands: